 The primary task of a music conductor is to inspire and lead musicians into delivering creative performances.
 Along with conducting rehearsals and presenting performances, their duties may include auditioning and selecting musicians, deciding on seasonal or special programs, and selecting guest artists.
 They are able to guide musicians through music scores with effective interpretations of tone, tempo, phrasing, dynamics and other musical elements.

 Most conductors stand on solid music backgrounds where, in addition to learning interpretations of different musical styles, they have built skills in such areas as music transcription, sight reading and keyboard facility.
 They must oftentimes work with nonprofit boards of directors or other funding sources to coordinate finances and develop strategic management plans that insure annual or ongoing budgets.

-According to the U.S. Bureau of Labor Statistics (BLS), the median yearly wage for all music directors and composers, including conductors, was $49,820 as of May 2015 (www.bls.gov).
-The BLS predicts that job opportunities for music directors and composers will grow by three percent from 2014-2024.
-Music conductors in high schools, grouped within the salary range of high school teachers, earned a median annual salary of $57,200 in May 2015, reported the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median yearly wage for all music directors and composers, including conductors, was $49,630 as of May 2018 (www.bls.gov).
+The BLS predicts that job opportunities for music directors and composers will grow one percent from 2018-2028.
+Music conductors in high schools, grouped within the salary range of high school teachers, earned a median annual salary of $60,320 in May 2018, reported the BLS.

 Music conductors lead musicians or choirs in rehearsals and performances.
 They need to understand music transcription, be able to sight read music, and have strong communication skills to direct multiple musicians or vocalists.
 Salaries depend on the type of position, and jobs for music directors are expected to increase very slowly over the next few years.